 1. Data control

-Bech-Bruun is the data controller in the processing of your personal data.
-Our legal information is:
+Bech-Bruun is the data controller in respect of the processing of your personal data.
+Our contact information is as follows:

 Bech-Bruun Law Firm P/S